Netflix organizational culture mapped using the Culture Design Canvas

 Netflix also offers “adequate performers” a generous severance package.
 This ritual ensures that the company only has Dream Teams.

-When a company has a clear, powerful culture, there’s no need for too many rules.
-That’s precisely Netflix’s case.
-That being said, it does have some guiding principles to encourage people to make the right decisions based on the “freedom and responsibility” principle.
+That being said, Netflix does have some guiding principles to encourage people to make the right decisions based on the “freedom and responsibility” principle.

 “Act in Netflix’s best interest” or “Take vacation” are simple, open rules that show that the company treats its employees like grown-ups.
 Rather than telling them what to do (or not), Netflix gives people the freedom to “do what’s best for Netflix,” depending on the context.

 The notion of freedom and responsibility also applies to decision-making.
-Managers’ roles are to provide context, not to decide – unless an employee is unsure about what’s the right call.

 Netflix avoids committees or majority votes.
 Once the impact of a decision becomes clearer, the team reflects on the outcome and how they can make better calls next time.